Troubleshoot Firefox issues caused by malware

 How do I get rid of malware?

-Recent Microsoft supported Windows is likely to have basic free anti-virus software built in or available free from Microsoft.
-If your anti-virus and anti-spyware software hasn't detected malware, scan your system with the free malware scanning programs listed below.
+Microsoft has basic free anti-virus and anti-spyware security software built-in on Windows 8 and Windows 10for Windows 7 available for download.
+If your security software hasn't detected malware, scan your system with the free malware scanning programs listed below.
 You should scan with all programs because each program detects different malware and make sure that you update each program to get the latest version of their databases before doing a scan.

 Need more help?